r-gt/epsilon/documents/api/engine.md

 *(from now on, we will reffer any window as "win")*

 ## void update_window(window * win)
-updates all windows values to match the structure's values.
+Updates all windows values to match the structure's values.

 usage:
 ```